Ivan Guerrero: Premakes

 Ghostbusters, Raiders of the Lost Ark, Pixar's Up, and The Empire Strikes Back.
 He also created a vampiric parody of Gone with the Wind.

 Guerrero's trailers have received wide praise from columnists and film critics, from Time Magazine to Entertainment Weekly.
 The popularity of his trailers also prompted other video editors to continue the trend of "premaking".
 On his blog, Roger Ebert has described the premake as a probably "useful new word".

 Films

 In 2009, Guerrero directed a short documentary entitled "Plight of the Peregrines".
 The film told the story of a college basketball team's search for redemption after a season plagued with ineligible players.
 The short won the award for College Sports Production at the 2009 Chicago/Midwest Chapter Emmy Awards.

 In 2010, Guerrero wrote and directed "The Grocer", a film that won an audience award at the 48 Hour Film Project in Chicago.

 LEGO Ideas

 In 2020, LEGO released its 123 Sesame Street set designed by Guerrero through the LEGO Ideas program.
-In interviews, Guerrero said he was an avid fan of Jim Henson and that LEGO bricks and Sesame Street shaped both his childhood and career.
+In interviews, Guerrero said he was a fan of Jim Henson and that LEGO bricks and Sesame Street shaped both his childhood and career.
 He said it took him a couple of months to design the original version of the set as he heavily researched how the Sesame Street building looked like during different decades.